cardano-scaling/hydra/docs/networking.md

     > Each party then establishes pairwise authenticated channels to all other parties.
   * What exactly is a _list of participants_?
 It seems at the very least each participant should be _identified_, in order to be distinguished from each other, but how?
 Some naming scheme?
 IP:Port address?
 Public key?
 Certificate?
   * What are "pairwise authenticated channels" exactly?
 Are these actual TCP/TLS connections?
 Or is it more a layer 4 (Transport) or layer 5 (Session) solution?
+* How open do we want our network protocol to be?
+  * We are currently using Ouroboros stack with CBOR encoding of messages, this will make it somewhat hard to have other tools be part of the Hydra network

 ## Ouroboros